 Add the marshmallows to the melted butter and stir constantly with a wooden spoon until the mixture is smooth.

-Add the green food coloring and the pure vanilla extract.
+Add the green food coloring and the vanilla extract, stirring to combine.

-Add the cornflakes and stir the mixture constantly until the flakes are evenly coated.
+Add the cornflakes and stir the mixture constantly until the cornflakes are evenly coated.

 Place a large piece of parchment paper on the counter and spray it lightly with cooking spray.